Social KRA

 • Celebrated and vibrant.

-We have 11 services to help us deliver on these areas, including: libraries, leisure, public health, community development, youth development, security, community safety, community care and aged services, community arts, culture and funding, and the Swan volunteer centre.
+The City delivers these focus areas through 11 services: libraries, leisure, public health, community development, youth development, security, community safety, community care and aged services, community arts, culture and funding, and the Swan Volunteer Centre.

 SCP Objective SCP Measure SCP Target How we are tracking

-S1.1 Build a strong sense of community health, wellbeing and safety Per cent of community who feel safe in their area Achieve at least 75 per cent 72 per cent in 2025
+S1.1 Build a strong sense of community health, wellbeing and safety Per cent of community who feel safe in their local area Achieve at least 75 per cent 68 per cent in 2026

 S1.1 Build a strong sense of community health, wellbeing and safety Per cent of community satisfied with